 First and most importantly, what we wish for you all is good health and peace of mind.
 For so many of us, things are difficult right now.
 If you’re making it through the day, doing your best to meet your basic needs -and your dog’s, please know that you are doing great!
 Now is not the time for perfectionism or self-criticism.
 Do the best you can.
 Ask for help when you need it.
 And remember, our dogs are still thrilled by our very existence!

 Familiar, Yet Fun!

 If you’re looking to take things to the next level, it doesn’t require much to bring novelty to your dog’s world.
 Even if your walking route is familiar to your pup, you can still change it up.
 Think about what obedience and tricks practice you can add to your routine.
 For instance, consider cueing a “stay” or “wait” at every blind corner or crosswalk, or working on loose-leash walking for a block at a time, if not more.
 You can even ask your dog to spin or play dead at every third mailbox!
 How about a “royalty wave” as a way to say hello to others, from six feet away?
-If you’re not in the mood for new tricks and manners, what about a new dog walking harness, like the Happy Harness from our sister site, TransPaw Gear?
+If you’re not in the mood for new tricks and manners, what about a new outfit, including a harness?
 The point is that your dog will cherish the time outdoors engaging with you, whether you’re following the same old neighborhood route or discovering new places.

 New Places Can Also Be New!